2018 Russian Grand Prix: Practice

+Qualifying

+During the first qualifying session, Brendon Hartley, driver for Toro Rosso, was eliminated after complaining about vibrations on his car.
+Williams' driver, Sergey Sirotkin, spun near the end of the session, leaving him in P18.

+In Q2, several teams elected not to place times, hoping that this would give them an advantage on race day.
+Red Bull and Toro Rosso's Pierre Gasly opted to remain in the garage due to grid penalties that required them to start at the back of the grid.
+Renault also chose to miss the session to allow them a free tyre choice in the race.

+During his hot lap, Hamilton overcommitted into Turn 7, resulting in his car heading off into the run-off area.
+This allowed for Bottas to take pole position, securing the sixth pole of his career.

+This would also mark Red Bull's last double elimination until the 2023 Singapore Grand Prix.

 Race

-At the start, Sebastian Vettel got a better start than Lewis Hamilton, but there was no room to overtake heading into turn one.
+At the start, Sebastian Vettel got a better start than Lewis Hamilton but there was no room to overtake heading into turn one.
 On lap 4, both Scuderia Toro Rosso drivers Pierre Gasly and Brendon Hartley suffered brake failures which forced both to retire; they were the only retirements of the race.
 Later on lap 14, Hamilton made his one and only pitstop of the race, putting him behind Vettel.
-Two laps later, Hamilton made a move on Sebastian Vettel at turn 3 and passed him into fourth place into turn 4.
+Two laps later, Hamilton made a move on Vettel at turn 3 and passed him into fourth place into turn 4.

-The most notable moment of the race came on lap 26, when Mercedes asked Valtteri Bottas to let Lewis Hamilton through into second at turn 13, gifting the Briton the race win.
+The most notable moment of the race came on lap 26, when Mercedes asked Valtteri Bottas to let Hamilton through into second at turn 13, gifting the Briton the race win.
 Max Verstappen, who led the race since lap 19, came in for his pitstop on lap 42.

-Hamilton won the race for the third time in his career, with Valtteri Bottas second and Sebastian Vettel completing the podium in third place.
+Hamilton won the race for the third time in his career, with Bottas second and Vettel completing the podium in third place.
 As a consequence, Hamilton extended his lead over Vettel in the championship to 50 points.